Medicare Enrolled

 Equivalent to $4 per 100 Medicare services performed

-Looking for a family medicine in Crystal River?
+Looking for a family medicine specialist in Crystal River?

-Compare family medicines in the Crystal River area by procedure volume, costs, and industry payment transparency.
+Compare family medicine physicians in the Crystal River area by procedure volume, costs, and industry payment transparency.

 Geographic Context